Samuel Taft: Early life

 Taft was an American Revolutionary War soldier from Uxbridge, Massachusetts.
 The vital records of Uxbridge, records that Samuel Taft had intentions to marry Mary Murdock on December 16, 1758.
 The vital records of Uxbridge, record that a number of his children, including Frederick, Marcy, Merret, Otice, Perley, Sibbel and George S. were born to Samuel and Mary Taft.
 His wife Mary died after 28 years of marriage in 1785.
 Samuel married Experience Humes January 9, 1786, at Uxbridge, Ma; died August 2, 1816, at Uxbridge, Ma, at age 80.

 Service in Revolutionary War

-He served in the American Revolutionary War as a private with a company from Worcester County.
+Taft served in the American Revolutionary War as a private with a company from Worcester County.
 He served in Capt.
 Thaddeus Read's co., Col. Nathan Tyler's regt.

 Visit from George Washington

 In 1789, Samuel Taft was the proprietor of a tavern in Uxbridge.
 This tavern is now known as Samuel Taft House.
 Newly elected President of the United States, George Washington, stayed one evening with Taft and his family during his inaugural trip through New England.
 The President wrote a letter to Taft, from his next stop, on November 8 at Hartford, thanking him for his service and giving some gifts to Samuel's daughters.